 You'll be able to see and edit your shipment schedule as soon as you sign up for the trial, so there won't be any surprises about when your trial ships, and when your next coffee is scheduled to ship after the trial.

 Still - we'll email you a reminder on the day your trial ends as a heads up.

 We do this mostly to give new members a chance to adjust their schedule if they need more or less (usually more) coffee headed their way - but it's a good email to reply to if you really want to part ways.

 I just want a free bag of beans, should I sign up for your free trial?

 If you're not interested in a subscription, please don't sign up for our trial.
 The trial exists so that people interested in our service can try our coffee first, not because we get our kicks spending money on postage.

-If you just want free beans, no strings attached - the resulting bad coffee karma will haunt you for the rest of your life.
+If you just want free beans, and aren't considering a subscription - the resulting bad coffee karma will haunt you for the rest of your life.

 How do I contact support?

 You can contact support by clicking the "contact" link in the footer (it will open your default email client) or by copying the address firstname.lastname@example.org .